gryphonshafer/Quizzing-Rule-Book/content/rule_book/scoring.md

 : Amount the given team's score should be incremented

 **Quizzer Correct Answers**
-: Integer representing total correct answers for the given quizzer
+: Integer representing total correct *answers* for the given quizzer

 **Quizzer Incorrect Answers**
-: Integer representing total incorrect answers for the given quizzer
+: Integer representing total incorrect *answers* for the given quizzer

 **Team Correct Answers**
-: Integer representing total correct answers for the given team
+: Integer representing total correct *answers* for the given team

 **Team Incorrect Answers**
-: Integer representing total incorrect answers for the given team
+: Integer representing total incorrect *answers* for the given team

 **Team Quizzers with Correct Answers**
-: Integer representing total number of quizzers for the given team with correct answers
+: Integer representing total *number* of quizzers for the given team with correct answers

 **Quizzer Fouls**
-: Integer representing total number of fouls for the given quizzer
+: Integer representing total *number* of fouls for the given quizzer

 **Team Fouls**
-: Integer representing total number of fouls for the given team
+: Integer representing total *number* of fouls for the given team

 **Quizzer Name**
 : Name of the given quizzer (1st and last)

 **Scoresheet Label**
-: String (which should be irreducibly short) that will be filled in the appropriate scoresheet cell for the given quizzer (and given team provided "Scoresheet Team Label" is not also defined)
+: String (which should be irreducibly short) that will be filled in the appropriate scoresheet cell for the given quizzer (and given team provided "*Scoresheet Team Label*" is not also defined)

 **Scoresheet Team Label**
-: String (which should be irreducibly short) that will be filled in the appropriate scoresheet cell for the given team; normally, this is left undefined and thus "Scoresheet Label" is used
+: String (which should be irreducibly short) that will be filled in the appropriate scoresheet cell for the given team; normally, this is left undefined and thus "*Scoresheet Label*" is used

 **Message**
-: An optional string for a message text to display; for example: "Quiz Out"
+: An optional string for a *message* text to display; for example: "Quiz Out"

 **Team Roster**
-: This is an array of quizzer objects, each of which contains a "correct answers" value
+: This is an array of quizzer objects, each of which contains a "correct *answers*" value

 ## Scoring Individual and Team Points